-Classification What to Prepare for a Jury Major 1.
-Present at your jury a list of works studied that semester 2.
-Scales/arpeggios as delineated above in final exam section 3.
-Two accompanied classical movements/works (collegiate-level and commensurate in difficulty to one's classification and capabilities) - From two different style periods 6.
-Choose two from the following list: - Etude - Unaccompanied/accompanied classical movement/piece - Orchestral excerpt - Collaborative novement/piece - completed with taking collaborative lessons, see requirements for collaborative lessons.
-7. One accompanied sacred solo For all of the above, the following criteria must be adhered to in preparation and presentation: - Adequate preparation with the accompanist is mandatory and must reflect the original intent of the composer i.e. if a piece was composed with an accompaniment part, then the accompaniment must be prepared. - Level at the discretion of the teacher bosed on the student's abilities.
-Keep in mind a piece slightly under level but played in style and with musicality is preferred over a piece in which a student struggles. - Re-using pieces - The final exam piece can be used as one of the pieces in the subsequent jury and re-performed - Pieces from the freshman year should not be used for sophomore year final exams/juries - Movements/pieces must be prepared in their entirety.
+Classification What to Prepare for a Jury Major Present at your jury a list of works studied that semester Scales/arpeggios as delineated above in final exam section Two accompanied classical movements/works (collegiate-level and commensurate in difficulty to one's classification and capabilities) From two different style periods Choose two from the following list: Etude Unaccompanied/accompanied classical movement/piece Orchestral excerpt Collaborative movement/piece - completed with taking collaborative lessons, see requirements for collaborative lessons.
+One accompanied sacred solo For all of the above, the following criteria must be adhered to in preparation and presentation: Adequate preparation with the accompaniet is mandatory and must reflect the original intent of the composer i.e. if a piece was composed with an accompaniment part, then the accompaniment must be prepared.
+Level at the discretion of the teacher based on the student's abilities.
+Keep in mind a piece slightly under level but played in style and with musicality is preferred over a piece in which a student struggles.
+Re-using pieces The final exam piece can be used as one of the pieces in the subsequent jury and re-performed Pieces from the freshman year should not be used for sophomore year final exams/juries Movements/pieces must be prepared in their entirety.
 No cuts of the solo part.
 The accompaniment should cut long introduction/interludes for concertos and virtuosic works.
 Do not cut sonatas or collaborative works.
-The listening panel has the right no leads the returned by the cuts of the solo part.
-The accompaniment should cut long introduction/interludes for concertos and virtuosic works.
-Do not cut sonatas or collaborative works.
-The listening panel has the right no leads the returned by the returned has the right no leads see the Performance Exemption process. - Memorization not required - Present at your jury a list of works studied that semester - Scales/arpeggios as delineated above in final exam section - Two acco Secondary Proficiency Jury (ideally after 2nd semester of lessons) see details in asterisk in major section 1.
-Present at your jury a list of works studied that semester 2.
+The listening panel has the right to end the performance due to time constraints.
+If a teacher and student deem it necessary to prepare only a portion, please see the Performance Exemption process.
+Memorization not required Minor Present at your jury a list of works studied that semester Scales/arpeggios as delineated above in final exam section Two accompanied classical movements/works (collegiate-level and commensurate in difficulty to one's classification and capabilities) Repertoire and Etudes should be at level 3 or above.
+Choose one from the following list: Etude Unaccompanied/accompanied classical movement/piece Orchestral excerpt Collaborative movement/piece - completed with taking collaborative lessons, see requirements for collaborative lessons One accompanied sacred solo Secondary see details in asterisk in major section 1.
+Present at your jury a list of works studied that semester Proficiency Jury (ideally after 2 nd semester of 2.
 Scales/arpeggios - same as first 2 semesters listed above 3.
-One accompanied classical movement/work - Difficulty commensurate with the experience and ability of the individual student - See also paragraph below on secondary proficiencies 4.
-Choose one from the following list: - Etude - Unaccompanied/accompanied classical movement/piece - Orchestral excerpt - Collaborative movement/piece - completed with taking collaborative lessons, see requirements for collaborative lessons 5.
+One accompanied classical movement/work Difficulty commensurate with the experience and ability of the individual student See also paragraph below on secondary proficiencies lessons) 4.
+Choose one from the following list: Etude Unaccompanied/accompanied classical movement/piece Orchestral excerpt Collaborative movement/piece - completed with taking collaborative lessons, see requirements for collaborative lessons 5.
 One accompanied sacred solo see details in asterisk in major section